-Information on how to chroot users accessing the system through the ssh service is described in the section called "Chroot environment for SSH".
+Information on how to chroot users accessing the system through the ssh service is described in #Chroot environment for SSH#.

 User auditing

 If you are really paranoid you might want to add a system-wide configuration to audit what the users are doing in your system.
 This sections presents some tips using diverse utilities you can use.